 In sum, despite some discussion about a possible real estate bubble, the outlook for the German real estate sector continues to be positive for investors.
 If you plan to invest in German real estate, our experts on investments in Germany are there for you!
 Please do not hesitate to contact us with your questions.

-Consult a real estate lawyer to successfully facilitate the process of buying, selling or leasing real estate in Germany.
-Your attorneys for all issues related to German real estate law are Attorney Boris Piekarek and Attorney Dr. Elizabeth Kroeger.
-Please do not hesitate to contact us via e-mail (email@example.com) or by phone (+49 69 76 75 77 80).
+Consult a real estate investment lawyer to successfully facilitate the process of buying, selling or leasing real estate in Germany.
+Our attorneys for all issues related to German real estate investment law are happy to help.